Climate fragility risks will change the foreign policy landscape

 Weathering Risk is the flagship multilateral initiative led by adelphi and the Potsdam Institute for Climate Impact Research (PIK).
 It develops and pilots an integrated approach for climate and security risk and foresight assessments in order to facilitate risk informed planning, enhance capacity for action and improve operational responses that promote climate resilience and peace.

 Weathering Risk is guided by a Strategic Advisory Board of leading figures in development, environmental, foreign and security policy, and aims to ensure that relevant policies and decisions are better informed by evidence-based analysis on climate change related security risks, now and in the future.
 It will identify short-, medium-, and long-term threats to peace, prosperity and wellbeing, and to geopolitical and diplomatic relationships.

 Through this process, Weathering Risk seeks to bolster the evidence base as well as convene key stakeholders to inform climate and security risk thinking, with a view to advance the climate security discourse from analysis to action.

 The Weathering Risk Methodology brings together the most current climate impact data, granular analysis of conflict contexts and forward-looking risk projections in order to identify and convert strategic uncertainty into manageable risk.
-The methodology will be presented at the 2021 Berlin Climate and Security Conference.
+The methodology was presented at the 2021 Berlin Climate and Security Conference.
+Examples of its implementation will be presented at the 2022 Berlin Climate and Security Conference.